shubhe25p/lammps/README.md

 1. add a link to the data that are common to all problem sizes: `ln -s ../../common`
 2. load the size-specific simulation parameters into the BENCH_SPEC variable: `source <size>_spec.txt`
 3. run the job: `srun -n #ranks  /path/to/lammps/lmp  <lammps_options>  ${BENCH_SPEC}
+No lammps_options are needed for CPU-only runs.
-The recommended lammps_options for Perlmutter (and similar systems) are:
+The recommended lammps_options for Perlmutter-GPU (and similar systems) are:
 "-k on g 1 -sf kk -pk kokkos newton on neigh half"

 # 3. Results